rust-ml/linfa/CONTRIBUTE.md

 3. Use Criterion.
 Iai another popular benchmarking tool is not being actively maintained at the moment and at the time of this writing it hasn't been updated since Feb 25, 2021.
 4. Test various alg implementations for instance Pls has the following algorithms: Nipals and Svd.
 5. For algorithms that require an RNG or random seed as input, use a constant seed for reproducibility
-6. In most cases we only want to benchmark 1D or 2D targets.
-When benchmarking 2D targets the 2nd axis should be within the following range: [2, 4].
+6. When benchmarking multi-target the target count should be within the following range: [2, 4].
 7. In `BenchmarkId` include the values used to parametrize the benchmark.
 For example if we're doing Pls then we may have something like `Canonical-Nipals-5feats-1_000samples`